 PRIMARY SCHOOL INHACA

 At the beginning of 2021, the Maputo City Council prioritised the primary school Inhaca Nkalane for intervention.
 After several exchanges with the school management, WfW started cooperating with this school at the end of 2021 with the aim of eliminating the unsafe sanitary conditions by building new sanitary facilities for the 491 children and 15 teachers.
-This intervention will be complemented by hygiene training to strengthen the health of the children and to ensure the handling of the facilities.
+In April 2023, the infrastructure was inaugurated: gendersensitive and inclusive toilet facilities, hand-washing stations, a water tank and renovated roofs of the two school buildings that had been damaged by a storm.
+The infrastructural intervention was supplemented with hygiene training to promote the health of the children and ensure the sustainable use of the facilities.

 Water & Sanitation for the Urban Poor (WSUP)